pazlabgit/NEff_holstein/README.md

 This repository can be used to recreate microbiota analysis presented in the following manuscript:

 Raw sequences are available at the NCBI Sequence Read Archive (SRA) under the accession no.

-Simply, download all input files and follow the subsequent outline of R Markdown files to complete the analysis.
+To complete the analysis, download all input files and follow the subsequent outline of R Markdown files.

 ## R Markdown Outline